VLDB2020/instructions/guide-session-chair.md

     - Final discussion
         - After all the papers have been presented, you can have a group discussion.
         - The primary chair should start the discussion by asking a broad question to all authors (a panel-style question).
         - Then take more questions and comments from the audience.
-At this time, you can either use the zoom Q&A feature or you can let the audience members speak directly.
         - The secondary chair should contribute to the discussion.
     - BREAK
         - Make sure to end your session **7-10 min** before the end of the hour to give attendees enough time to get a coffee, get food, and stretch their legs before the next session.